The light nuisance provisions of the Environmental Protection Act 1990 apply to artificial light nuisance from sources such as:

-Contact Environmental Health to make a complaint about artificial light nuisance.
+To make a complaint about artificial light nuisance, please contact Environmental Health.

 Excessive noise can make life a misery; noisy neighbours, barking dogs, noise from licensed premises or construction sites are just some of the problems that can be experienced.
 Many noise problems, particularly those involving neighbours, can be resolved informally by, for example, explaining to your neighbours the difficulties they are causing.
 However, when this approach fails the Council may be able to help.